Non-Archimedean Analogue of Chase's Lemma: Chase--Dugas--Zimmermann-Huisgen--Eda Theorem

 \vs We have recursively constructed a desired $x$.
 Set $I'' \coloneqq \bigcup_{h \in \omega} I'(h)$.
-Since $\cI$ is closed under countable union, we have $I'' \in \cI$.
+Since $\cI_{f,r}$ is closed under countable union, we have $I'' \in \cI_{f,r}$.
 Therefore, there exists an $(r'',I''_0,J''_0) \in \R_{> \n{f}^{-1} r} \times \cP_{< \omega}(I'') \times \cP_{< \omega}(J)$ such that the inclusion \be f \left[ V \upharpoonright_{I''}^{I''_0,r''} V \right] \subset \bigoplus^{J''_0,r} W \ee holds.
 By $r'' > \n{f}^{-1} r$, $\# I''_0 < \omega$, and $\# J''_0 < \omega$, there exists an $n \in \omega$ such that $r'' \geq \n{f}^{-1} r + 2^{-n}$, $I''_0 \cap I'(n) = \emptyset$, and $J'(n) \setminus J''_0 \neq \emptyset$.
 We have $x(n) \in V \upharpoonright_{I''}^{I''_0,r''}$ and hence $f(x(n)) \in \bigoplus^{J''_0,r} W$, which contradicts \be \set{j \in J}{\n{f(x(n))(j)} > r} \setminus J''_0 = J'(n) \setminus J''_0 \neq \emptyset. \ee Thus, the hypothesis is false. \end{proof}

-An ultrafilter $\cF$ is said to be {\it $\lambda$-complete} for a regular cardinal $\lambda$ if $\bigcap_{U \in F} U \in \cF$ for any $F \in \cP_{< \lambda}(\cF) \setminus \ens{\emptyset}$.
-A cardinal number $\mu$ is said to be {\it $\lambda$-measurable} for a regular cardinal $\lambda$ if $\mu$ is uncountable and admits a $\lambda$-complete non-principal ultrafilter, and is said to be {\it measurable} if $\mu$ is $\mu$-measurable.
-We recall that a cardinal number $\lambda$ is $\omega_1$-measurable if and only if there exists a measurable cardinal smaller than or equal to $\lambda$, where $\omega_1$ denotes the least uncountable ordinal $\aleph_1$.
-As a consequence of Theorem \ref{p-adic Eda's theorem}, we obtain a non-Archimedean analogue of Dugas--Zimmermann-Huisgen's extension of Chase's lemma.
+An ultrafilter $\cF$ is said to be {\it $\lambda$-complete} for a cardinal number $\lambda$ if $\bigcap_{U \in F} U \in \cF$ for any $F \in \cP_{< \lambda}(\cF) \setminus \ens{\emptyset}$.
+A set $X$ is said to be {\it $\lambda$-measurable} for a cardinal number $\lambda$ if $X$ is uncountable and admits a $\lambda$-complete non-principal ultrafilter.
+A cardinal number $\mu$ is said to be {\it measurable} if $\mu$ is $\mu$-measurable.
+We denote by $\omega_1$ the least uncountable ordinal $\aleph_1$.
+We recall that a set $X$ is $\omega_1$-measurable if and only if there exists a measurable cardinal smaller than or equal to $\# X$.
+Since the existence of a measurable cardinal is unprovable under $\textsf{ZFC}$ as long as $\textsf{ZFC}$ is consistent, so is the existence of an $\omega_1$-measurable set.
+As a consequence of Theorem \ref{p-adic Eda's theorem}, we obtain a non-Archimedean analogue of Theorem \ref{Dugas--Zimmermann-Huisgen's theorem}: